 “There is no limit for us as a team and me as a player.
 So we can get better every day; that’s what we’ve been doing for the last four months,” said Fallah

-By the end of regulation, Fallah and Lake were leaders in a stat category.
-Fallah had 11 rebounds, and Lake had four assists.
+By the end of regulation, Fallah and Lake were the game leaders.
+Fallah with 11 rebounds, and Lake with four assists.

-Despite Oregon State going on a 12-2 run in the half, Utah State managed to keep the score within manageable limits keeping their deficit within seven points.
+Despite Oregon State going on a 12-2 run in the half, Utah Tech managed to keep the score within manageable limits keeping their deficit within seven points.

 “Great win against a great team, give them credit.
-They did not back down and they weren’t scared”- said coach Tinkle.
+They did not back down and they weren’t scared,” said Tinkle.

 They accomplished this thanks to their ability to draw fouls and convert free throws, hitting 7 for 11 and drawing 11 fouls from OSU.